-If you’ve hit 50 and you’re a woman, chances are your bones have lost some strength over the years.
+If you’ve hit 50 and you’re a woman, chances are your bones have lost some strength over the years, which is yet another reason for staying as active as possible.
 Most people’s bones are as dense as they’ll ever be between the ages of 18 to 25.
 By the time you reach 35, density begins to gradually decrease until menopause.
 After menopause, bone loss happens more rapidly — as much as 20 percent in five to seven years.

 Losing too much bone can lead to osteoporosis, which means bones are brittle and can break with little effort.
-I’m in a category called osteopenia — my bones are slightly less dense than normal, but not in the range of osteoporosis.
+If your bones are slightly less dense than normal, you may have what is called osteopenia.

-You may be at risk of osteopenia and osteoporosis if you
+You may be at risk of osteopenia or osteoporosis if you:

 Measuring bone density

-Dr. Lauren Adey, a surgeon at Central Maine Orthopaedics, explained to seminar participants that a DEXA scan uses low dose radiation to measure the amount of bone mass in the hip and spine and compares results to those of a healthy 30-year-old.
+According to Dr. Lauren Adey, a surgeon at Central Maine Orthopaedics in Auburn, Maine, a DEXA scan uses low dose radiation to measure the amount of bone mass in the hip and spine and compares results to those of a healthy 30-year-old.
 The comparison, known as a T- score, gives a good idea of how much bone mass you may have lost over the years.

 .9 or above (0, .5, .9) = normal